The Dark Side of Gravity: Effects of discontinuities

+The Pioneer effect also tells us that because all clocks in the universe did not have exactly the same history, this could eventually lead to huge redshift anomalies: frequency deviations even between identical clocks relatively closed to each other i.e. not at cosmological distances from each other.
+Because such anomalies were not observed we must conclude that on the long term, particularly on cosmological times, all clocks have experienced almost the same relative elapsed time in regime $a(t)$ and $a^{-1}(t)$ on average.
+This in turn is only possible provided discontinuities such as the one responsible for the Pioneer effect are themselves moving, drifting everywhere probably cyclically.

-The effect on local rods might reverse periodically as we shall show, so that integrated along a cosmological path, its impact is not trivial.
-Thus distant photons periods evolution relative to local rods may alternate between a $t^2$ regime and $1/t^2$ regime.
-The amount of time spent in the two different regimes will determine the long term behaviour and the expected Hubble diagram parameters.
+According to this new understanding, the effect of the background on local rods might have reversed many times and even periodically so that integrated along the total duration of a cosmological path, its impact is not trivial.
+In other words, photons emitted from distant SNs might have propagated with their periods relative to local clocks alternating between a $t^2$ regime and $1/t^2$ regime.
+The amount of time spent in the two different regimes should then determine the long term behaviour and the expected Hubble diagram parameters.